alerodriguessf/mds-elt-pipeline-adventureworks/README.md

 ## 1. Project Overview

-This project consolidates the challenges from **Lighthouse Checkpoints 2 and 3** (Indicium), implementing a **modern end-to-end data pipeline**.
+This project implements a **modern end-to-end data pipeline**.
 The solution encompasses the entire flow, from data ingestion to transformation and analysis availability within a **Lakehouse architecture**.

 The pipeline ingests data from both a **relational database (MSSQL)** and a **REST API**, using a containerized stack built with **Meltano and Docker**.
 Once ingested, data is transformed, modeled, and orchestrated in **Databricks** using **dbt (Data Build Tool)**, adhering to data engineering best practices.